20 Easy Ways to Raise Your Student GPA in College

 14. Befriend Someone with a High GPA

 You're bound to make lots of friends in college.
-If you can, make it a point to spend at least some of your time with a study buddy who has a high GPA.
+If you can, try to spend some time with a study buddy who has a high GPA.
 Your smart friend will be able to help you out when you struggle and may prove to be a good influence should you feel the urge to slack.

 15. Take Time to Prepare for Your Exams

 College exams can have a huge impact on your GPA.
 To make sure you're ready on test day, begin studying as soon as you can.
-If you take a little time to review the subject matter each day you'll be better prepared than you would be if you waited until the last minute to cram.
+Take a little time to review the subject matter each day so you'll be better prepared than you would be if you waited until the last minute to cram.

 16. Read Often

 You should read everything that is assigned to you and then some.
-Reading a lot will make you a better thinker, a better writer and, most importantly, a better student.
+Reading a lot makes you a better thinker, better writer and, most importantly, better student.

 17. Take Every Class Seriously